aviralsharma07/3-Column-Card-Component/README.md

 ### Continued development

+Moving ahead:
+- I will learn to use media queries to make sites responsive in Mobiles.
-Moving ahead, I want to create more complex projects by improving grasp on Flexbox, positioning and typography.
-I'll be exploring Mobile first approach to make my projects highly responsive.
-I will revise and use Box-Model i.e, Padding and Margin to my advantage in next projects.
+- I want to create more complex projects by improving grasp on Flexbox, positioning and typography.

 ### Useful resources